Posted on: February 6th, 2023

 We are doing much more than just imparting knowledge.
 Training to interact better, and to work well with conflict, takes a certain amount of undoing what you already know.
 We are innovative and we like to challenge norms around adversarial, purely problem-solving approaches to conflict resolution.
 This takes a significant commitment of time, a preparedness to be challenged, and a considerable amount of motivation to have your mind changed.
 What this means in practical terms is that while we would love to be able to spread a 40-hour training course out over four weekends and eight evenings, it really is NOT going to happen.
 To build our learners’ competence AND confidence in working with some pretty tricky material requires immersion and dedication, all of which requires in turn plenty of that precious commodity: time!

 Rest assured that UK Mediation is here to work as widely and effectively as we can to ensure that our esteemed clients and learners get the most from the market-leading training and mediation services that we have been providing for over 23 years.
 We can help you identify, avoid, and resolve conflict in ways you may never have come across, helping you to become confident and competent dispute resolvers and resolution facilitators.
-Just give us the time.
+So if you require any mediation services, please get in touch with us today.